despinademetriadou/hmode-classifier/README.md

 # Fusion Plasma Confinement State Classification

 A machine learning approach to classify H-mode vs L-mode confinement regimes, achieving **98.71% accuracy** on DIII-D data.
+This represents a preliminary result but sets a solid base for creating a more sophisticated model in the future.
 Please contact demetriadoudespina@gmail.com for provision of the OMFIT_Hmode_Studies.pkl file for the raw data.

 ## Project Overview